This post may contain affiliate links from which i can earn a commission

 Those things under my arms had a mind of their own and could knock cans flying off the shelf causing permanent injury to some poor passer-by.
 I’m fairly immune to scenes in the supermarket (I’ve had two children) but injuring others due to saggy arm flaps would have been too much to bear.

 I decided it was time I did something about the offending muscles.
+I really had no muscle mass to speak of.

 Fast forward several years and I now use two 5kg weights and have accumulated a generous amount of knowledge on the advantages of weight lifting for women in midlife.